Santa Maria della Pace

 Santa Maria della Pace is a Catholic church in Rome, Italy, not far from Piazza Navona.
 The building lies in rione Ponte.
 It is part of a conventual structure that includes the Chiostro del Bramante formerly home to Canons Regular of the Lateran and later the Order of Preachers.
 The monastery is now used for secular purposes while the church has become one of Rome's national churches, devoted to the people of Chile.

 History

 The current building was built on the foundations of the pre-existing church of Sant'Andrea de Aquarizariis (Note: Aquarizariis: "of the water carriers" on whom Rome depended after the aqueducts were broken.) in 1482, commissioned by Pope Sixtus IV.
 The church was rededicated to the Virgin Mary to commemorate a miraculous bleeding of a Madonna image there in 1480.
 The author of the original design is not known, though Baccio Pontelli has been proposed.

-In 1656–67 Pope Alexander VII commissioned Pietro da Cortona to enlarge the tiny Piazza della Pace in front of the 15th-century church of Santa Maria, to accommodate the carriages of its wealthy parishioners.
+In 1656–67 Pope Alexander VII Chigi commissioned Pietro da Cortona to enlarge the tiny Piazza della Pace in front of the 15th-century church of Santa Maria, to accommodate the carriages of its wealthy parishioners.